What Is Thermal Pollution?

-Industrially treated water can be recycled for domestics use or industrials heating, reducing the problem of thermal pollution.
+Industrially treated water can be recycled for domestic use or industrial heating, reducing the problem of thermal pollution.

 #4.
 Cooling Towers

-After the water from water, sources are used for cooling; it is later returned to the water body after passing through the condenser, a process called cooling.
+After the water from water sources is used for cooling, it is later returned to the water body after passing through the condenser, a process called cooling.

 Therefore the cooling towers are designed to control the temperature of the water to make the cooling process more effective.
 Cooling towers are mainly used to dissipate waste heat to eliminate the problems of thermal pollution.